RENCI/apsviz-timeseriesdb-ingest/README.md

 python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask ingestHarvestDataFileMeta

 This will create Harvest meta data files in /data/ast-run-ingester and then ingest them into the drf_harvest_data_file_meta  table in the database.

+To create and ingest the harvest file meta data, for ADCIRC model data, run the following command:

+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask ingestHarvestDataFileMeta --modelRunID xxxx-dddddddddd-mmmmmmmmmmm

+where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as namforecast.
+Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this examle 4358-2023042312-namforecast shows.

 #### Create and Ingest Data Files